 Rules and Regulations

-- Questions from the student(s) to witnesses or to other students will be directed through the Hearing Committee Chairperson.
-The student’s unwillingness to answer questions regarding the incident will not be held against the student.
+c.
+Questions from the student(s) to witnesses or to other students will be directed through the Hearing Committee Chairperson.
+The Hearing Committee will make decisions based on the information presented at the hearing and from the case file.

-- There shall be a single recording of the hearing, which shall be property of GRCC, and will be retained until the appeal procedures have been completed.
-No other recording devices will be allowed.
-Deliberations shall not be recorded.
+d.
+There shall be a single recording of the hearing, which shall be property of GRCC, and will be retained with the case file.
+No other recording devices will be allowe Deliberations shall not be recorded.

-- A campus police officer will attend the hearing.
+e.
+A campus police officer may attend the hearing.

 Special Hearing Provisions for Sexual Misconduct, Discrimination and Other Complaints of a Sensitive Nature